 The CAP 5 allows for full control over a wide variety of packages and products.
 It has an intelligent control system for 24/7 real time reporting of transactions.
 Constructed of 20 gauge steel with welded seams and internal bracing, it’s built to last and deliver reliable service.
 Standard LED lighting provides high visibility for dimly lit areas.
 Multiple interfaces are available, including biometric reader, bar code ID scanner, proximity card reader and pin number.
 Bulky packages are easy accessible through its extra-large delivery port.
 The CAP 3 is a smaller version of the CAP 5 with the same great features.
 Door Lockers are available in three or 12 compartments and different colors like red, white and blue.

-All of UcapIt pharmaceutical dispensing machines are engineered for high reliability and easy maintenance.
+All of UCapIt dispensers are engineered for high reliability and easy maintenance.
 Computer controlled machinery is used for its construction, and each machine is checked for optimal performance before installation.

 Find out how much you can